-That said, a large amount of Manta rays and gray reef sharks do not have a problem in passing through this channel.
+That said, many Manta rays and grey reef sharks do not have a problem passing through this channel.
 Ulong Channel is considered one of the best drift dives on the planet, for its beautiful corals and a large number of sharks; Peleliu Wall is one of the most beautiful and deepest wall dives in all of Palau.

 Drift past large sea fans and beautiful corals and check out the canyons, caves, and crevices for an abundance of amazing critters.
 Keep an eye out in the blue, because if you’re lucky you might spot a pygmy killer whale, Oceanic Whitetip shark or other passing large pelagics.

 What to do when not diving in Yap or Palau?